Moonseed is a teen leadership program for girls that supports creative voices and helps participants take leadership for positive directions.

 Many others feel like this, and it’s safe to mention it.
 It’s not a taboo here to talk about feeling anxious.
 Before camp begins, we’ll ask you to let us know what helps.
 During camp we ask you to reach out and get support, because we’re good at giving it.

 Moonseed is set up to be a true circle of who you are.
 It is an intersectional feminist camp.
-That means all girls are welcome and participants who use “they/them” pronouns and not “she/her” are welcome.
-Gender expansion is part of the community.
+That means all girls are welcome and participants who use “they/them” pronouns are welcome.
+Gender expansion is part of the contemporary youth community.
 We see gender identity as “one slice of the pie” of how we engage in the world.
-We talk about all dimensions of our diversity and give a lot of focus on changing sexism.
+We talk about all dimensions of our diversity and give a lot of focus on changing sexism and racism.

 I wonder if there’ll be cliques and some people will be seen as cool and others not.
 I don’t want to feel left out.